JETSCAPE/SummerSchool2022/Jul28_Transport/README.md

 Note that the following examples assume that `jetscape-docker` is placed in the home directory (`~`).
 If you placed it in a different directory, substitute the path accordingly in the following.

-To perform hydro calculations, we also need to download a hydro ( music ) and a particlization ( iSS ) package.
-In fact, in the previous hydro session, you should have already downloaded both by running from within `jetscape-docker`
+To perform hydro calculations, we need to have access to a hydrodynamics ( music ) package and a particlization ( iSS ) package.
+Actually, you should have already downloaded both, either during the installation of JETSCAPE or during the hydro session, by running from within `jetscape-docker`

 ```
 cd JETSCAPE/external_packages